 Step 1 - Determine Your Intercom Type

 Intercom systems come in two types: hardwired and battery operated.
 Battery operated intercom systems are the easiest to remove because there are no wires to cap.
-Wall outlet systems are also simple to remove, as the wired connection does not go behind the drywall or plaster.
-The most difficult type of intercom to remove is a hardwired, behind the wall installation, because it requires accessing and capping the electrical wires that power your unit.
+Plugged-in systems are also simple to remove, as the wired connection does not go behind the drywall or plaster.
+The most difficult type of intercom to remove is hardwired, behind the wall installation, because it requires accessing and capping the electrical wires that power your unit.
 Look at the unit to determine the type you are using.
 If there is a cord to an outlet at the main unit, it is likely that the rest are battery operated.
 If there is no cord, remove the faceplate and check for a battery.
 If removing the battery shuts off power to the unit, then it is likely a battery only unit.
 If there are no external wires, and there is no battery to remove, or removing the battery does not shut off the system, it is likely a fully integrated hardwired system, and you will need to shut off power and purchase wire caps before proceeding.

 Step 2 - Remove the Main Unit